 3. Understand the Different Coverage Types

 When you’re buying renters insurance, you need to decide whether to get an Actual Cash Value policy or a Replacement Value policy.
-An Actual Cash Value policy takes into account things like depreciation and everyday use when determining the value of damaged property.
+An Actual Cash Value policy takes into account things like depreciation and everyday use when determining the value of the damaged property.
 Your premiums are usually much lower with this type of policy but you won’t get as much bang for your buck if you need to file a claim.

 With a Replacement Value policy, depreciation and wear and tear aren’t a factor in determining an item’s worth.
-The insurance company pays the claim based on what it would cost you to buy a similar item at current market value.
+The insurance company pays the claim based on what it would cost you to buy a similar item at its current market value.
 You’ll pay more for this type of policy but it may be worth it if you have something pricey that needs to be replaced.

 4. Bundle Your Renters Insurance Policy

-Bundling your renters insurance with your other insurance policies can be an easy way to save on the cost of coverage.
+Bundling your renter’s insurance with your other insurance policies can be an easy way to save on the cost of coverage.
 Check with your car insurance company to see if they offer renters insurance and what the rates are.
 You could save anywhere from 10 to 20 percent off the cost if your insurer offers a discount for bundling services.

-5. Opt for a Higher Deductible
+5. Consider a Higher Deductible

-A deductible is the amount you have to pay out-of-pocket before your insurance company picks up the tab.
+A deductible is an amount you have to pay out-of-pocket before your insurance company picks up the tab.
 Depending on your insurance company, deductible options for a renters policy may range anywhere from $200 to $1000.
 It may be tempting to go with a lower deductible since you won’t have to fork over as much cash when you file a claim but it’s not always the right move.

-Choosing a higher deductible means that you’ll have to pay more upfront if something happens to your stuff but your monthly premiums will be lower.
+Choosing a higher deductible means you’ll have to pay more upfront if something happens to your stuff but your monthly premiums will be lower.
 In the long run, the money you save on premiums could be enough to offset the expense if you do end up having to file a claim.
 Just make sure you have $1,000 in an emergency fund in case you need it for a deductible.

 One of the biggest mistakes that renters make when it comes to renters insurance is thinking they can’t afford it.
-The National Association of Insurance Commissioners estimates that the average monthly cost ranges from $15 to $30 a month.
+The National Association of Insurance Commissioners estimates that the average monthly cost ranges from $15 to $30 per month.
 Keeping these helpful tips in mind can help you find the policy that fits your needs and your budget.